huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 		- Threads in lockstep, each trying to do work but finding another “in the way. ” Due to resonance, threads continue trying to make progress.
 - Your Highlight on page 214-214 | Added on Thursday, June 22, 2023 11:58:28 AM

-  Threads in lockstep, each trying to do work but fnding another “in the way. ” Due to resonance, threads continue trying to make progress but are unable to for an excessively long time— or forever
+  Threads in lockstep, each trying to do work but fnding another "in the way."
+Due to resonance, threads continue trying to make progress but are unable to for an excessively long time - or forever.
-  <==========>
 - Your Highlight on page 215-215 | Added on Thursday, June 22, 2023 11:58:40 AM

   Producer-Consumer9